Do you react and get angry with your child, then feel guilty about it? Learn how to respond with intentional parenting to stay calm.

 The most powerful way to respond

-Perhaps in less-than-stellar days, I would’ve reacted by raising my voice, forcing the sunblock on him, or threatening to take away an item unless he listened.
+Typically, I would’ve reacted by raising my voice, forcing the sunblock on him, or threatening to take the book away unless he listened.

-But I’ve since been practicing intentional parenting, and the difference has been amazing.
+But I’ve since been learned the importance of intentional parenting, and the difference has been amazing.

 You see, it’s difficult for us to decide that we want, perhaps need, to grow as parents, to be better.
-No one wants to admit that they’re flawed or could use improvement.
+No one wants to admit that they’re flawed or could improve.

-If you’re like most parents, you likely react to whatever your child does, basing your behavior on what she decides to do.
+If you’re like many parents, you might react to whatever your child does, basing your behavior on what she decides to do.

 But with intentional parenting, you’re more aware of your choices and behavior, and the results that become of them.
 And the best way to do that is to define your intention with these everyday choices you make.

-Simply ask yourself: “What is my intention?
-How do I want to behave in the best interest of my child?”
+Simply ask yourself: “What is my intention?”
+How do you want to behave in the best interest of your child?

 Your parenting journey defined

 Let’s talk about how you might be feeling about parenthood right now.
-We’ve all felt that overwhelm, where we’re easily triggered by our kids’ behavior, then feel guilty for reacting poorly.
+We’ve all felt that overwhelm, where we’re triggered by our kids’ behavior, then feel guilty for reacting.
 We know we need to change, but feel like we have no control over our behavior.

-Here’s the thing: you are not stuck, and you can change how you respond to your kids.
+Here’s the thing: you are not stuck, and you can change how you respond to them.